Hello lovely people! 🌸

 By linking meditation to an existing habit, you’ll naturally create a routine that feels effortless.

-Step 7: Reflect on Your Why
+6. End with Gratitude & Reflect on Your Why

-Finally, take a moment to reflect on why you want to meditate.
+Before finishing your session, take a moment to reflect on why you want to meditate.
 Is it to reduce stress?
 To find clarity?
 To cultivate more patience?

 Writing down your “why” can help you stay motivated, especially on days when life feels overwhelming.
 Keep this intention close to your heart and let it guide you back to your practice, no matter how many times you pause or restart.